yoursunny/NDNts/packages/ndncert/README.md

 This package implements basic support for [NDN Certificate Management protocol v0.2](https://github.com/named-data/ndncert/wiki/NDNCERT-Protocol-0.2).
 Currently, it includes a client, tuned for the [quirks](https://www.lists.cs.ucla.edu/pipermail/nfd-dev/2019-November/003918.html) in [ndncert CA](https://github.com/named-data/ndncert/tree/aae119aeb9b5387f2fd8f80c56ee8cbfe8c15988).
+Use `@ndn/ndncert/02` import path to access this implementation.

 This implementation works in Node and Chrome (desktop and Android).
 It does not work in Firefox and iOS, because Web Crypto API does not support ECDH *compressed point* format.